-MindWell Psychology is committed to excellent care for individuals, couples, and families.
+MindWell Psychology is committed to excellent care for individuals, couples, and families in Rhode Island and DC.

-Dr. Livia Freier is a Clinical Psychologist who specializes in anxiety, PTSD, life stressors, depression, ADHD, adjustment difficulties, eating disorders, and couples/marriage conflicts.
+Dr. Livia Freier is a Clinical Psychologist who specializes in the treatment of anxiety symptoms, anxiety disorders such as PTSD, OCD, stress management, depression symptoms, ADHD symptoms, adjustment difficulties, eating disorders, and couples counseling.

 At MindWell Psychology Dr. Freier works with clients who would like to gain a strong sense of self and build self-confidence both long-term and situational.
 Her practice is open to individuals, couples, and families.
-She works with young adults and their families.
 Her neuroscience research is affiliated with Brown University.

 How It Works